joeybaker/wheelhouse-router/README.md

 ## Changelog

+### 0.4.8
+* Router used to store the current url and rendered view on the router itself, but this broke in an environment where there were multiple routers.
+So, store those on the app object.

 ### 0.4.7
 * client router shouldn't care about the `data` option.
 Deprecate the code that does care about it.
 * `_setCollection` overwrites previous data.
 Previously, `_setCollection` assumed that a collection with data in it should not be overwritten.
 Change this behavior to assume that when `_setCollection` is given data to pass to the collection, we want to overwrite any pre-existing data.
 This is especially useful if a previous router has created the collection, but entered no or bad data.